-Senate Confirms Trump Trade Pick, Clearing Way For NAFTA Overhaul
+Senate Confirms Trump Trade Pick, Clearing Way for NAFTA Overhaul

 Lighthizer will also likely be tasked with reopening the South Korea Free Trade Agreement that just entered into force in 2012 and pursuing bilateral deals with other trading partners — an approach Trump prefers over multilateral deals, which he believes have given the United States a raw deal.

 The agriculture sector is particularly anxious for the administration to get going on negotiations to expand exports.
-It was poised to gain significantly from the 12-nation Trans Pacific Partnership that Trump threw overboard when he took office.
-Now farmers are worried they will lose ground in Mexico, their third-largest export market, as Trump’s harsh rhetoric on NAFTA and the border wall has prompted Mexican officials to pursue a flurry of trade visits to Asia, South America and Europe to diversify its food supply.
+It was poised to gain significantly from the 12-nation Trans-Pacific Partnership that Trump threw overboard when he took office.
+Now farmers are worried they will lose ground in Mexico, their third-largest export market, as Trump’s harsh rhetoric on NAFTA and the border wall has prompted Mexican officials to pursue a flurry of trade visits to Asia, South America, and Europe to diversify its food supply.

 “It’s kind of hard to watch on the sidelines as the rest of the world continues to pursue trade agreements,” Kent Bacus, the director of international trade for the National Cattlemen’s Beef Association, said.
 “A lot of things we can’t afford to wait any longer on.”